cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 All changes of the consensus rules are enabled by activation transactions.

-Please note, while Omni Core 0.2.0 contains support for several new rules and features they are not enabled immediately and will be activated via the feature activation mechanism described above.
+Please note, while ZURBank 0.2.0 contains support for several new rules and features they are not enabled immediately and will be activated via the feature activation mechanism described above.

 It follows an overview and a description of the consensus rule changes:

 Fee distribution system on the Distributed Exchange
 ---------------------------------------------------

-Omni Core 0.2.0 contains a fee caching and distribution system.
+ZURBank 0.2.0 contains a fee caching and distribution system.
 This system collects small amounts of tokens in a cache until a distribution threshold is reached.
 Once this distribution threshold (trigger) is reached for a property, the fees in the cache will be distributed proportionally to holders of the Omni (#1) and Test-Omni (#2) tokens based on the percentage of the total Omni tokens owned.

 Once activated fees will be collected from trading of non-Omni pairs on the Distributed Exchange (there is no fee for trading Omni pairs).
 The party removing liquidity from the market will incur a 0.05% fee which will be transferred to the fee cache, and subsequently distributed to holders of the Omni token.